 Funds will be disbursed to the scholarship recipients according to the Canadian institution’s internal processes and in conformity with the Contribution Agreement concluded between DFATD and the Canadian institution.

 The Canadian institution will retain proof of scholarship payments to the recipient(s) and other documents required as further outlined in the Contribution Agreement concluded between DFATD and the Canadian institution.

 Should a recipient not take up the scholarship, all funds, including the administrative fee, must be returned to DFATD through the scholarship program administrator, the Canadian Bureau for International Education (CBIE).

 - who have obtained Canadian citizenship or who have applied for permanent residency in Canada are not eligible;

-- already participating in an exchange program in Canada are not eligible;
+- already participating in an exchange scholarship program funded by the Government of Canada are not eligible;

 - already enrolled in a degree or diploma program at a Canadian university or college are not eligible; and